jdineley/Project-Battleship/README.md

 Improvements:

 1. For computer's target board, remove the off-limit cells for sunk ships.
 As no two ships can be touching - DONE
+2. Computer count what ships are left unsunk and hit squares accordingly.
+This is a difficult implementation as it requires storing an accessible snapshot of the whole board that can be summised in one function to determine the best squares to hit..  good problem for another time!

 Todo: